 8. Be thankful they left

 Whatever happens, it really does happen for good.
 Once you’re able to clear the cloud of grief in your mind, you will be able to look at the bigger picture, and the bigger picture is certainly brighter and more beautiful.

 9. Meet new people

 One mistake most people make while recovering from ghosting is believing that everybody is the same.
 Everybody is not the same.
 You may fear going down that road again, but you need to tackle that emotion of being terrified.
-Take your time, but let yourself be vulnerable at some point of time.
+Take your time, but let yourself be vulnerable at some point in time.

-Meet new people and you will learn that dating is not as bad as it once seemed, and that there are people like you who have been hurt in the past, but they have emerged stronger.
+Meet new people and you will learn that dating is not as bad as it once seemed and that there are people like you who have been hurt in the past, but they have emerged stronger.
 You will eventually find someone with shared interests and shared emotions.

 10. Ponder on the red flags that you avoided

 This step brings a learning curve to avoid such mishaps in your future relationships.
-Once you’ve successfully learnt how to respond to ghosting, ponder over your relationship with the person and try to identify the red flags that you possibly ignored.
+Once you’ve successfully learned how to respond to ghosting, ponder over your relationship with the person and try to identify the red flags that you possibly ignored.

 The sole point of this activity is because ghosting hurts, and you would not want that to happen with you again.
 Making peace with your past is the best way forward and also a smart way of dealing with ghosting.

 11. Seek professional help

 If nothing works for you and you’re just unable to respond to ghosting and cope with it, please seek professional help.
 Talking to a therapist is the safest place where you can vent your emotions and not worry about being judged.

 There are times when the person who ghosted comes back.
 Usually, it is because they’re lonely again and want to try their luck once more.
 Sometimes, they come back with a genuine circumstance that made them leave without notice.
 No matter what the reason is, once you have dealt with ghosting and recovered from the pain, all you have to do is listen to what they have to say and make a decision.